Dwight Peck

 Dwight Clark Peck, Jr is a quiet, gracefully-aging gentleman who has managed so far to keep more or less out of harm's way.

-[This page was frozen in 2019 because there seems not too much further to say.]
+[This page was frozen in 2019 because there seems not too much more to say.]

-He "grew up" in northern New Jersey in the United States of America, and whilst living in that country fetched up on two world record track-and-field relay teams at the Univ. of Kansas and clutching a PhD in Renaissance Literature in Ohio, along with an MLS in librarianship in Rhode Island (11 long years in university!).
-And he taught in universities, too, for a while, the History of Ideas and 16th-century Renaissance Lit, along with lots and lots of Freshman English and Intro to Poetry, in Ohio, Oklahoma (that was a treat), oh man.
+He "grew up" in northern New Jersey in the United States of America, and whilst living in that country fetched up on two world record track-and-field relay teams at the Univ. of Kansas and clutching a PhD in Renaissance Literature in Ohio, along with an MLS in librarianship in Rhode Island (11 blissful years in university!).
+And he taught in universities, too, for a while, Western Civ and 16th-century Renaissance Lit, along with lots and lots of Freshman English and Intro to Poetry, in Ohio, Oklahoma (that was a treat), oh man.
 Many late nights poring over nasty old books and microfilm readers, grubbing about amongst crumbly manuscripts in archives & public records offices in England, with a pretty short bibliography to show for it in the end.
-Most of his research publications had to do with political propaganda and espionage in the 1580s -- a field in which no one could make a decent living even in the 1580s, let alone now.
+Most of his research publications had to do with political/religious propaganda in the 1580s -- a field in which no one could make a decent living even in the 1580s, let alone now.
 Shakespeare was his favorite subject to teach, until he found that all the best bits made him want to cry.

 Swiss flagSince moving to Switzerland in 1977, Mr Peck has been dabbling at lots of odds and ends, but mainly playing about in the mountains.
 He was probably one of the better uphill afterwork nighttime skiers, inspired in the more rewarding applications of telemark skis fitted with crosscountry bindings and sealskins on the bottom, with a couple of headlamps on; getting back down was always trickier, naturally.
 And lots of non-competitive snowcaving, and a lot of monster running, too, over the mountains and down in the wooded dales, until in the end his knees went off to join the Long Fathers, so then he worked for 15 years or so at less energetic hobbies like prancing about on snowshoes and looking for long downhills on his Scott mountainbike, called "Humvee", and his LeMond Tourmaley road bike called "Greg", depending upon the season.